exothermic88/NCOS/README.md

 1. [Download](https://drive.google.com/file/d/1XTt6iUAFEzx7yexZ2ohQz6IZ8NYvAi11/view?usp=drive_link) the latest NCOS ISO.
 2. Create a bootable USB drive using tools like `Etcher` or `Rufus`.
 3. Boot from the USB drive and follow the installation prompts.
-4. After installation, log into NCOS and begin following the `Post-Installation Steps`.
+4. After installation, log into NCOS and the installation is complete.

 ## Getting Started